JieLi-LJPLJ/Surrogate-model-training-to-design-catalysts/README.md

 # Surrogate-model-for-design-bimetallic-catalysts
-To obtain a  bimetallic catalyst for upcycling plastic waste, we developed a framework of orthogonal experiments coupled with machine learning modeling (OE-ML) to accelerate the catalyst design.
+To obtain a  bimetallic catalyst for upcycling plastic waste, we developed a framework of orthogonal experiments coupled with a machine learning-based surrogate model (OE-ML) to accelerate catalyst design.